AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 #### Field Surgeon

 The [[Action Economy#^79c113|medicate]] action becomes a quick action for you, but using it this way gives you a -3 penalty to your Medicine check.
 Also, instead of applying the original effect of [[Action Economy#^79c113|medicate]], you may choose to instead [[Alchemist#^17c511|administer a concoction]] to willing creatures, even as a quick action.
 In addition, when you [[Action Economy#^79c113|medicate]] an unconscious creature using a (full) action, you may let them spend 1 of their hit dice and recover that many hit points + their Constitution modifier.
-A creature may benefit from this only once per long rest.
+Each creature may benefit from this only once per long rest.

 You also gain 1 proficiency level in Medicine.

+#### Investigator

+The [[Action Economy#^3d44e8|search]] action becomes a quick action for you, but using it this way gives you a -3 penalty to your skill check.
+In addition, your ability to track and focus down trackers is enhanced.
+Whenever you successfully [[Action Economy#^3d44e8|search]] against a creature, you get 2 clues against them, and whenever you [[Action Economy#^047348|assess]] against a target, you get 1 clue against them for each fact you may learn (regardless of the options you choose).
+When you find at least 4 clues against a creature, your understanding of them is clearer - giving you a +2 bonus for attack rolls and skill checks against them for the next 10 minutes.

 #### Skirmisher